-You should use C/- when 'care of' is part of an address.
+Use C/- when 'care of' is part of an address.
 It is the only acceptable format.
 Using any other term will delay the processing of the tax return.

 BUSINESS ADDRESS OF MAIN BUSINESS

 Print the street address of the main business.
 It is the place where most of the business decisions are made.